kengoon/Automator/README.md

    ### On Windows:

-    - You can downolad and extract this pakage.
+    - Downolad and extract this pakage.

+      Run the <code>main.py</code> file and it will automatically install the dipendences.

-      After, Install the pakage dipendency by pip
+      If it does not work, you can install the pakage dipendency by pip:

       <code>pip install -r requirements_win32.txt</code>

-    - If you have installed Visual Studio or VSCode you can copy this repository and run the above pip command to install requirements
+    - If you have installed Visual Studio or VSCode you can copy this repository and follow the above steps.

    ### MacOs X: